Requirements for Graduation with the TAMS Diploma

 Dropping or Retaking a Class

 A student who drops a core course may be dismissed from the Academy.
-Students may drop non-core classes only with permission of the Director of Academic Programs.
+Students may drop non-core classes only with permission of the Associate Dean of Academics.
 Students who drop any class must pay the Academy for all registration fees and costs of course materials, including textbooks.
 Students whose transcripts show dropped or repeated courses are at risk of being denied admission to prestigious universities or of being less competitive for academic scholarships.
 Students who voluntarily withdraw from the Academy before the end of the semester may be required to reimburse the Academy for all registration fees.
-A core course, such as Political Science or History, taken out of the recommended sequence will be counted as both a core class and one of the their electives.
+A core course, such as Political Science or History, taken out of the recommended sequence will be counted as both a core class and one of their electives.
 Hence, if a student takes a core class out of sequence, they will not be allowed to drop the class.

 Grades of "I" (incomplete)